Many people think affordable places to stay in Fiji are next to impossible to find. There’s something for everyone in the dozen we recommend!

 A lively, younger vibe with small swimming pool on the beach, unlimited free WiFi.
 Restaurant/cafe/bar is a great option for happy hour.
-Private with ensuite rooms begin at $35.
-Single beds in a dormitory room with shared bathroom begin at $7.
+Private with ensuite rooms and single beds in a dormitory room with shared bathroom options.

 Under previous owners, an ocean view room at Tropic of Capricorn was our first introduction to Fiji.
 Refreshing outdoor pool and views out to Mamanuca and Denarau Islands.
 Free pickup and transfer to Nadi International Airport.
 Air conditioned rooms, poolside bar.
 Budget double room from $38, Standard double balcony view $42, Double with ocean view $59, Ocean view Suite $70, Bed in 8-bed Mixed Dormitory $9

 Reviews for Smugglers Cove Beach Resort